nervosnetwork/rfcs/rfcs/0003-contract/main.md

 This RFC proposes several changes on current contract execution model to achieve following goals:

-* Cell type schema and validator execution flows are finalized
+* Cell validator execution flow is finalized
 * Communication solution between different contracts within a transaction is defined

 Note that all sample code and examples in this RFC will be written in Ruby due to the following reasons:

 * It is already been proved that CKB VM can run Ruby by running a Ruby VM directly
 * The main goal here is to explain how CKB contract works here, not achieving absolutely minimal resource usage
-* Most(if not all) of the team members already know Ruby, plus Ruby is easy to read.
+* Ruby code looks like natural languages, it will be easy to understand even for developers who have less experience with Ruby

 ## Recap